 Kino Lorber Studio Classics is releasing The Man Who Haunted Himself on Blu-ray and DVD on May 7, 2019.
 The film stars Roger Moore and was apparently his favourite role from all the movies he acted in, including 007 in the Bond franchise!
 The special features are:

-- Audio commentary with Roger Moore and uncredited co-writer/producer Bryan Forbes, moderated by journalist Jonathan Sothcott
+Audio commentary with Roger Moore and uncredited co-writer/producer Bryan Forbes, moderated by journalist and film producer Jonathan Sothcott

 Here is our previous coverage of the movie:

 ‘Stalked by fear and terror… day and night!’

 The Man Who Haunted Himself is a 1970 British horror thriller film written and directed by Basil Dearden (Dead of Night; The Halfway House) from a screenplay co-written with producer Michael Relph and [uncredited] Bryan Forbes (The Stepford Wives).

 The film was based on the 1957 novel The Strange Case of Mr. Pelham by Anthony Armstrong, initially written as a 1955 episode of Alfred Hitchcock Presents.
 The movie stars Roger Moore, Hildegarde Neil and Alastair Mackenzie.